clam004/k8s-fast/README.md

 ## Push the container image to Docker Hub

+If you dont already, you need a DockerHUb account and to be signed-in in terminal

+    docker login

-If desired, push the container to Docker Hub yourself, and change all references to the image accordingly.
-Replace "4oh4" with your Docker Hub ID):
+Before using kubernetes, push the container to Docker Hub, and change all references to the image accordingly.
+Replace "clam004" with your Docker Hub ID:

-    docker push 4oh4/kubernetes-fastapi:1.0.0
+    docker push clam004/k8s-fast:1.0

 You may also need to make the image public as well.